blockloop/boar/README.md

 # Boar
-Boar is a tiny HTTP framework (<1k LOC) that provides helpers to functionality commonly repeated in HTTP handlers:

-1. Parsing a query string to a struct with static types and validation
-2. Parsing URL Path parameters to a struct with static types and validation
-3. Parsing JSON requests to a struct with static types and validation
+Boar is a small HTTP framework that aims to simplify and streamline the design of HTTP server applications.
+Boar automatically performs actions which are usually repeated across all handlers.
+Boar Automatically parses queryString, url parameters, and request body to a struct with static types and validation.

 Each HTTP handler returns an `error` for all paths except for happy path.
 If validation or parsing fail then the handler returns an error and a global handler writes the response back to the client.
 This keeps Handlers clean and straight forward and provides separation between validation, parsing, processing, response writing, and error handling.